© Moronic Ox Literary Journal - Escape Media Publishers / Open Books

 The Three Little Pigs

-remember actually feeling frightened by what I saw) as it was their psychological dimension.
+can't remember actually feeling frightened by what I saw) as it was their psychological dimension.
 Here were bad things happening to good people, noble intentions suffering at the hands of ambition and hubris, lack of communication and misunderstandings between and among people, monsters, perpetrators and victims; and finally, basic challenges to my as yet unformed attitudes regarding nature, science, religion, reason, superstition, good and evil, myth and legend, the real and the imagined.